Certain essential work from home gears is necessary for remote employees to do their best job while working away from the office.

 - Sit with waist and knees at 90⁰

 While you get and enjoy a good and comfortable ergonomic chair and desk, ensure to avoid prolonged sitting.
-Try moving around once a while or using a standing desk.
+Try moving around once in a while or using a standing desk.

 2. PC or Laptop